 - Lastly, settlement greatly depends on your ability to pay the settlement.
 Settlements may require one lump-sum payment or sometimes can be paid over a number of months (a 3 – 6 month installment schedule is common).

-Through broad experience dealing with countless debt scenarios, the legal team at DiMarco Warshaw law firm will provide straightforward information and advice, and negotiate skillfully for your greatest benefit.
+Through broad experience dealing with countless debt scenarios, the legal team at DiMarco Warshaw, A Professional Law Corporationlaw firm will provide straightforward information and advice, and negotiate skillfully for your greatest benefit.

-For help, contact the DiMarco Warshaw law firm.
+For help, contact DiMarco Warshaw, A Professional Law Corporation.
 For a free phone consultation Call (888) 890-5474.
-Or, you can email us at: [email protected].
+Or, you can email us at: email@example.com.

 Get in Touch